What are the benefits of the different types of sensory seating?

 Air-filled or wobble cushions provide a little bit of constant movement when the child is seated in their chair.
 These sensory cushions are an easy option to implement in a school.
 They are usually inexpensive and easy to obtain.
 They are also small and take up very little space.
-There are a few drawbacks though and we discuss them further in this post – Ten Tips for Using Wobble Cushions in the Classroom for 2019.
+There are a few drawbacks though and we discuss them further in this post – Ten Tips for Using Wobble Cushions in the Classroom.

 Sensory stools and ball chairs

 One legged stools, sensory stools and ball chairs are more difficult and more expensive to obtain.
 All of these products work by creating an unstable surface for the child to sit on.
 Because they are unstable and the child has to constantly move in order to stay seated, one draw back of these is they can become quite tiring.
 I recommend that, if a child is using this type of sensory seating, that they also have access to a regular chair.
 If the child sits on this seating all day, they can become quite tired.
 A disadvantage of these seats are the additional space that they take up in the classroom.
 They can be a better option than sensory cushions though, as they provide more movement overall.

 Sensory chairs and other sensory seating